 Bonetto holds onto the lead for the first lap, however González quickly reclaims the lead on the second.
 Fangio then goes on to overtake both Ascari and Farina on the same lap to move into third on lap four.
 After his magnificent start, Bonetto has begun to fall back down the field.
 He is first overtaken by Fangio and then Ascari and Farina follow their way past him.
 Bonetto falls to fifth and is now on the defensive to Villoresi's Ferrari.
 Fangio is putting in another of his storming runs and has quickly taken the lead from his friend González on lap 10.
-Nonetheless, he fails to pull away as the younger Argentine stucks to Fangio's rear in his Ferrari.
+Nonetheless, he fails to pull away as the younger Argentine is in Fangio's slipstream with his Ferrari.
 The battle for fifth meanwhile between Bonetto and Villoresi is beginning to intensify.
-On lap 15, Villoresi fails a manoeuvere on Bonetto at Copse and spins.
+On lap 15, Villoresi fails a manoeuvre on Bonetto at Copse and spins.
 By the time Villoresi rejoins, the final Alfa Romeo of Sanesi has taken sixth place.
 Fangio is desperately pushing hard to maintain his lead, the Alfa Romeo clipping straw bales and marker drums as he fights to get the tightest line through every corner.
 González is nearly thrown off the chase when he goes very deep into Stowe and runs off the circuit.
 However soon enough the Ferrari has caught Fangio and on lap 38 moves past and González takes the lead of the race.
 Fifty seconds behind this pair, Farina and Ascari are having an equally intense battle for third place.
-The Alfa Romeo's being outpaced by the Ferrari's for the first time in 1951.
+The Alfa Romeo is being outpaced by the Ferrari for the first time in 1951.

-Ascari managing to set the fastest lap of the race in his pursuit of Farina, however the Italian champion is proving resolute in his defense.
-Bonetto is beginning to fade and both Sanesi and Villoresi have managed to make it past him.
+Ascari manages to set the fastest lap of the race in his pursuit of Farina, however the Italian champion is proving resolute in his defence.
+Bonetto is beginning to slow down and both Sanesi and Villoresi have managed to overtake him.
 Now in eighth place, Parnell is sitting the best of the rest in his B.R.M., the local crowd enjoying the fact that he has managed to bring the new B.R.M. into the top ten after starting at the back.
-Walker, too is looking to get a top ten finish, now recovering from his early race spin.
-The early retirements of the race have seen the debutant Maserati of James retire on lap twenty three with radiator problems, Chiron then goes out with brake problems and the Maserati's of Murray and Fotheringham-Parker retire on lap 45 and 46.
-Half way through the race, the Alfa Romeo's are forced into the pits for fuel.
-Meanwhile the more fuel conservative Ferrari's are able to continue without delay.
+Walker is looking to get a top ten finish too, now recovering from his early race spin.
+The early retirements of the race have seen the debutant Maserati of James retire on lap twenty-three with radiator problems, Chiron then goes out with brake problems and the Maseratis of Murray and Fotheringham-Parker retire on lap 45 and 46.
+Halfway through the race, the Alfa Romeos are forced into the pits for fuel.
+Meanwhile the more fuel conservative Ferraris can continue without delay.
 Following Fangio's pit-stop, González is left with a lead a full minute clear of Fangio.
 Ascari has also taken Farina's third spot when he has pitted.
 Sanesi's stop is more chaotic, a wheel is stuck to his car which has meant Bonetto and the B.R.M. of Parnell are able to move ahead of him.
 Parnell is now remarkably only one position off the points placings, although he still sits several laps behind the leaders.
-The Ferrari's are due in for their pit-stops approximately ten laps after the Alfa Romeo's.
-Ascari is the first Ferrari in, however during his pit-stop he breaks his gearbox in the process.
+The Ferraris are due to make their pit-stops approximately ten laps after the Alfa Romeos.
+Ascari is the first Ferrari to stop at the pits, however during his pit-stop he breaks his gearbox in the process.

-González during his own stop offers to give his car up, however Ascari refuses allowing his younger teammate the opportunity to take Ferrari's first win.
+González during his own stop offers to hand his car to Ascari, however the latter refuses allowing his younger teammate the opportunity to take Ferrari's first win.
 González exits the pits, having lost only 23 seconds to Fangio who remains in second.
 In the final stages, Farina breaks down with clutch failure allowing Villoresi to move into fourth position.
-Now up to fifth and looking to score points in its first race is the BRM of Parnell.
+Now up to fifth and looking to score points in its first race is the B.R.M. of Parnell.
 However it is González, the man who has been on top all weekend who goes on to take a dominant first race win for both himself and the Ferrari team.
 Enzo Ferrari has finally seen his team take the rostrum as a race winner in the Grand Prix World Championship.
 Fangio takes second, the older Argentine proud of his young compatriot's success.
-Fangio has managed to increase his championship lead to six points following Farina's non-finish.
-Farina still holds second in the championship, however Villoresi who finishes third in the race is only two points adrift.
-The race winner, González has risen to fourth in the standings following his British success.
+Fangio has managed to increase his championship lead to six points following Farina's DNF.
+Farina still holds second place in the championship however Villoresi, who finishes third in the race, is only two points behind.
+The race winner González has risen to fourth in the standings following his British success.
 Ascari has fallen in the standings, his sportsmanship in failing to take González's car has meant he has fallen out of championship play.
 After his blistering start, Bonetto leads a quiet race to take fourth position ahead of an ecstatic Reg Parnell of B.R.M..
-At the car's home Grand Prix and debut race, the B.R.M. has finished in the points.
-The team proving that even an underdeveloped model can still be competitive.
-The result putting success on what has been so far a troubling racing project.
+At the team's home Grand Prix and debut race, the B.R.M. has finished in the points.
+The team proved that even an underdeveloped model can still be competitive.
+The result is a success of what has been so far a troubling racing project.